 Most people have what we call “symmetrical” hearing loss.
 This means both of your ears have the same amount of hearing loss.
 Both ears are the same age, they have the same genetics, and they’ve been exposed to the same general sounds and medications.
 It is a good thing when your ears both have identical hearing loss!

 If you suspect your hearing loss is different between ears, it is in your best interest to consult promptly with a licensed physician (preferably an ear specialist).
-If your hearing loss is different between ears, then you simply wear each hearing aid on a different program that's right for each ear.
 The goal is to hear balanced between both ears.

 For the most part, there are only two reasons just one hearing aid is appropriate: